 Rare Disease Day at NIH

-On February 28, and March 1, 2013, the National Institutes of Health (NIH) celebrated the sixth annual Rare Disease Day with a 2-day-long celebration and recognition of the various rare diseases research activities supported by the NIH Office of Rare Diseases Research, the NIH Clinical Center, other NIH Institutes and Centers; the Food and Drug Administration’s Office of Orphan Product Development; other Federal Government agencies; the National Organization for Rare Disorders; and the Genetic Alliance.
-Rare Disease Day at NIH was held in the Natcher Auditorium (Building 45) from 8:30 a.m. to 5:00 p.m. on Thursday and from 8:30 a.m. to 4:00 p.m. on Friday.
+On February 27, 2015, the National Institutes of Health (NIH) celebrated the eighth annual Rare Disease Day with a day-long celebration and recognition of the various rare diseases research activities supported by NCATS’ Office of Rare Diseases Research, the NIH Clinical Center, other NIH Institutes and Centers; the Food and Drug Administration’s Office of Orphan Product Development; other Federal Government agencies; the National Organization for Rare Disorders; the Genetic Alliance; Global Genes; and Uplifting Athletes.
+Rare Disease Day at NIH was held in the Masur Auditorium (Building 10) from 8:30 a.m. to 5:00 p.m. on Friday.
 Attendance was free and open to the public.

-In addition to the various scheduled talks (see agenda), there were posters and exhibits from many groups relevant to the rare diseases research community displayed.
-In association with the Global Genes Project, we again encouraged all attendees to wear their favorite pair of jeans.
+In addition to the various scheduled talks (see agenda), there were Clinical Center Tours and posters and exhibits from many groups relevant to the rare diseases research community displayed.
+In association with the Global Genes, we again encouraged all attendees to wear their favorite pair of jeans.

 About Rare Disease Day